-9 Top-Rated Tourist Attractions on the Gaspé Peninsula
+12 Top-Rated Tourist Attractions on the Gaspé Peninsula

-1 Forillon National Park
+1. Forillon National Park

 At the tip of the Gaspé Peninsula, this scenic park juts out into the Gulf of St. Lawrence.
 Forillon National Park's northern coast is wild and rugged with mostly limestone cliffs.
-The southern coastal strip is less grand, but just as impressive with opportunities for bird watching and for whale watching trips by boat.
+The southern coastal strip is less grand, but just as impressive, with opportunities for bird-watching and for whale watching trips by boat.

 Address: 122 Gaspé Blvd, Gaspé

-2 Bonaventure Island
+3. Bonaventure Island

-Gaspé, the main town of the peninsula and the administrative and commercial center, is on a hillside overlooking the York Rivière.
-The town owes its fame to Jacques Cartier, since it was here that he first set foot on the continent of North America in July 1534, fashioned a wooden cross under the gaze of the local settlers, and took possession of the land "in the name of the King of France".
-Nowadays Gaspé is a community based on fishing and the fishing industry, with a couple of sightseeing attractions.
-Well worth a visit, the modern cathedral of Gaspé is built almost entirely of wood and contains beautiful stained glass.
-The Musée de la Gaspésie tells of Jacques Cartier's voyages, and also gives an account of the Anglo-French struggle for power over this region.
+Gaspé, the main town of the peninsula and the administrative and commercial center, is on a hillside overlooking the York River.
+The town owes its fame to Jacques Cartier, since it was here that he first set foot on the continent of North America in July 1534, fashioned a wooden cross, and took possession of the land "in the name of the King of France."
+Today Gaspé is a community based on fishing and the fishing industry, and worth a stop for some sightseeing as you tour the eastern end of the peninsula.

 Accommodation: Where to Stay in Gaspé